devops329/devops/instruction/playwright/playwright.md

    }
    ```

 Now you can run `npm run dev` and experiment with the demonstration application.
 Notice that you can order pizzas by pressing the `+1` button and get the JWT pizza menu by pressing `Menu`.
 Once the menu is displayed it will disable the menu option.
 Get familiar with the code so that you are ready to start writing your UI tests.

 ![playwright demo](playWrightDemo.png)

 ## Installing Playwright

 With our demonstration app created we are ready to install Playwright.
-While installing tell it to use JavaScript, use the `tests` directory, ignore the GitHub Actions workflow for now, and not install any Playwright browsers.
+When going through the installation steps, choose JavaScript, `tests` for the test directory, ignore the GitHub Actions workflow for now, and do not install any Playwright browsers.

 ```sh
 npm init playwright@latest